 And if the partnership is struggling (or maybe even falling apart), everything else suffers — including our ability to care for our family.

 Healthy parenting comes from an emotionally balanced space, not a disconnected and depleted one.

 So — make a promise to one another.

 Commit to protecting this SACRED TIME.

-No talking about anything related to the other bio-parent, the kids, the household, stepmom struggles or custody issues.
+No talking about anything related to the toxic ex, the kids, the household, stepmom struggles or custody issues.
 You’ll find that sometimes this is easier than others.
 You may have to force yourself to stick to it.